-We have been focused on diversifying our customer base by adding new customers in areas other than communications and computing markets, such as industrial, aerospace and defense, consumer and automotive.
-Revenue in these non-traditional markets in the first quarter of 2005 has increased from the prior year, as expected.
+We continue to focus on diversifying our customer base by adding new customers in areas other than communications and computing markets, such as industrial, aerospace and defense, consumer and automotive.
+Revenue in these non-traditional markets in the second quarter of 2005 was slightly higher than the first quarter of 2005.